Metal surface treatmentsMinifaber employs suppliers specialised in cold sheet metal forming and surface treatments for

 Minifaber employs suppliers who have extensive know-how in the in the surface treatment of metals.
 The purpose of these metal treatments is to grant the product an excellent finish that, not only provides aesthetic value, but increases its durability, eliminating harmful oxidation processes.

-Specifically, Minifaber can provide the surfaces treatments listed below on aluminum, stainless steel, copper, iron and special alloys:
+Specifically, Minifaber can provide the surfaces treatments listed below on aluminum, steel and stainless steel, copper, iron and special alloys.